IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

   simplex[n] theta[m];
 }

-// The parameters that are computed based on the above ones transformed parameters {
+// The parameters that are computed using the above ones transformed parameters {
   vector<lower = 0>[n] phi;
   phi = mu / sigma^2;